awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 **Note**
 If your PowerShell execution policy is set to verify signed scripts, you are prompted for an authorization when you run the connector configuration script\.
 Verify that the script is published by "Amazon Web Services, Inc\." and choose "R" to run one time\.
 You can view this setting using Get\-ExecutionPolicy and modify it using Set\-ExecutionPolicy\.

 1. As the script runs, it prompts you for several pieces of information\.
 Be prepared to respond to the following prompts:
-****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/server-migration-service/latest/userguide/HyperV.html)

-## Step 6: Configure the Connector<a name="configure-hyperv-connector"></a>
+## Step 6: Configure the connector<a name="configure-hyperv-connector"></a>

 When the connector configuration has been successfully run, browse to the connector's web interface: